weathersmm/InCheckUPDATE/content/_index.md

       <li>Hiring and Firing Policies</li>
     </ul>

-    <p>By providing immediate, reliable access to the most up-to-date, company-specific information, Pathfinder empowers your workforce to make informed decisions with greater independence—reducing the need for constant supervision and oversight.</p>
+    <p>By providing immediate, reliable access to the most up-to-date, company-specific information, Yoda empowers your workforce to make informed decisions with greater independence—reducing the need for constant supervision and oversight.</p>

     <p>This AI-driven solution serves as an experienced mentor and guide, delivering real-time support that improves compliance, increases efficiency, and enhances decision-making.
-With Pathfinder, your policies become a living, accessible resource, enabling employees to work autonomously while staying aligned with your unique operational standards.</p>
+With Yoda, your policies become a living, accessible resource, enabling employees to work autonomously while staying aligned with your unique operational standards.</p>

-    <p>No more delays, confusion, or reliance on managers for answers—Pathfinder gives your team the tools to perform confidently and independently, ensuring they make decisions that reflect your organization’s values and expectations.</p>
+    <p>No more delays, confusion, or reliance on managers for answers—Yoda gives your team the tools to perform confidently and independently, ensuring they make decisions that reflect your organization’s values and expectations.</p>

 faq_section: